Quantum Groups, Discrete Magnus Expansion, Pre-Lie and Tridendriform Algebras: Discrete Magnus expansion and discrete pre-Lie Magnus expansion

-We consider in this subsection two fundamental problems/applications very much associated to the derivations of the previous subsection.
-The first problem is the transformation of the field ${\mathbb L}$ ($A$ in the continuous case) via a gauge transformation, and the second one is the construction of the evolution problem and solution for certain classes of systems with open boundary conditions.
+In this subsection, we consider two fundamental applications associated with the derivations of the previous section.
+The first application is the transformation of the linear operator~${\mathbb L}$ ($A$~in the continuous case) via a gauge transformation, and the second is the construction of the evolution problem and its solution when ``folding'' is included (see Figure~\ref{fig2}).